MrPeanutButterz/README-MrPeanutbutterz/README.md

-- 👋 Hi, I’m @MrPeanutbutterz
+Hi, I’m @MrPeanutbutterz
-- 🌱 I’m currently learning Code Camp.org
+I’m currently learning CodeCamp.org

-- Still new to this...
+New to this...
+Just completed basic html.